 Learn more about browsing and searching in the Highspot Help Center:

-Watch This: Review GitLab’s Highspot General Training to learn more about searching and discovering content in Highspot.
+Complete This: Complete the Highspot User Training in Level Up to learn more about searching and discovering content in Highspot.

 Pitching allows you to easily and flexibly share content with your customers and prospects.
 Pitch it live, email it from Highspot, or create a custom link and send it through Gmail, LinkedIn, and more.